 Disclaimer: Information is for educational purposes only.
 These statements have not been evaluated by the FDA.
 It is not medical advice, nor is it intended to replace the advice or attention of heath-care professionals.
-Kombucha Tea is not intended diagnose, treat, cure or prevent any disease.
+Kombucha Tea is not intended diagnose, treat, cure or prevent any disease and nothing here should be taken as a claim of Kombucha benefits.
 All information is intended for your general knowledge only and is not a substitute for medical advice or treatment for specific medical conditions.
 We can not and do not give you medical advice.
 The information contained in this online site and via emails is presented in summary form only and intended to provide broad consumer understanding and knowledge.
 The information should not be considered complete and should not be used in place of a visit, call, consultation or advice of your physician or other health care provider.
 We do not recommend the self-management of health problems.
 Full disclaimer here.———————————————

 Kombucha’s most popular origin story stretches back over 2000 years to China and it has been the subject of many 100’s of studies over the last century.
 In countries around the world, including Russia, Germany, Japan, Brazil, Ireland and right here in the United States among many other places, Kombucha tea and cultures are used in medical treatments and beauty products.

 However, Kombucha Tea is JUST A FOOD – a naturally carbonated, healthy tonic enjoyed by those who brew and consume it regularly, often throughout the day in small doses.
 People are usually very loyal to their daily Kombucha consumption, and consider the drink healthy for a number of reasons, such as:

 *Substituted for sugary sodas or multiple trips to the coffee pot

 *Acts as a snack or pre-meal hunger control

 *Alkalizes like vinegar or lemon juice – balances internal pH